div-wang/AgentGPT/README.md

 ### 🐳 Docker Setup

-The easiest way to run AgentGPT locally is by using docker.
+The easiest way to run 多变 Auto-GPT locally is by using docker.
 A convenient setup script is provided to help you get started.

 ```bash